-If a boat has it’s tolls paid, boat safety certificate and is insured third party?
+If a boat has its tolls paid, boat safety certificate, and is insured by at least to the third party cover?
 Then it has every right to be on the waterways.

 A lot of people sell their houses and move on to boats.
 This is particularly common with retired couples and pensioners.
 I have found this to be more so on the southern Norfolk Broads.
 The reason for this is because they are more likely to find a suitable mooring.
 I have met people with very expensive and well-equipped boats.